 Now that President Obama is leaving office, the fate of Obamacare is more up in the air than ever.
 President-elect Donald Trump has promised to dismantle the new law right away, and a Republican-controlled Congress would likely help, although it’s unclear how the legislation would be replaced.

-As an informed consumer, understanding the building blocks of health insurance can help you avoid confusing, even misleading, lingo, which will ultimately end up saving you money.
+Still, it’s important to keep abreast of how health insurance works as the landscape changes.
+As an informed consumer, understanding the building blocks and types of health insurance can help you avoid confusing and misleading lingo, which will ultimately end up saving you money.
 Regardless of the particulars of any plan, some concepts are applicable to all of them.

 I. Health Insurance Fundamentals

 Currently, insurance plans fall into two categories: group coverage and individual coverage.
 Group plans are provided by an employer, government agency, or worker’s union while individual plans are negotiated between an individual policyholder and their insurer.
 Generally, group coverage is less expensive because the provider pays most of the premium for the user.